squaremiledev/asynctransport/README.md

 This library is an attempt to build a fully composable, library-style (read, non-framework style), message-driven, high performance, single threaded tcp server/client.

+I enjoy combining knowledge from technical books with distilled software design experience.
+One of the applications is this library.
 It has been primarily designed to be used as a building block for other tools that require some audit capabilities, such as test spies and that should not slow down systems under test.

-However, because of a relatively low latency even at higher message rates, it can be also used as a building block for event sourced systems where part of its communication is done via TCP.
+However, because of a relatively low latency even at higher message rates, it can be also used as a building block for (potentially event sourced) systems where part of its communication is done via TCP.

 To start write your own application, see dev.squaremile.asynctcpacceptance.AppListeningOnTcpPort class.